JoJoWeixiChen/modeling-and-machine-learning-I-Weixi-Chen/README.md

-This repo is used for the DS-5640-01: Modeling and Machine Learning I
+## DS-5640-01: Modeling and Machine Learning I

+This repo is used for my course work.

 Professor name: Matt Shotwell